It's different, but there are lots of quaint, cozy places

 State college is also very nice even if you're not a college student.
 Bellefonte is also great.
 Lemont also is right at the base of mount nittany and is probably the most wholesome place I have ever been.
 They have a strawberry festival every year and old guys there will show you how to use a hand car on the railroad and there'll be people playing guitar and socializing and also no black people at all.

 Small towns in America are definitely the best in the world for the simple fact you can actually stay there for a couple days and socialize in huge restaurants with singers, since rural towns love having singers in their townsquare restaurants.
-America also has the benefit of having a fuck load of nature, so there's a good chance you will find a dozen nearby nature parks going through rivers or mountains.
+America also has the benefit of having a frick load of nature, so there's a good chance you will find a dozen nearby nature parks going through rivers or mountains.
 Texas or similar Southern states would have the most welcoming atmosphere and wouldn't care as much what your accent is like compared to the North who would sorta pick on you.

 Small towns in America are definitely the best in the world for the simple fact you can actually stay there for a couple days and socialize in huge restaurants with singers, since rural towns love having singers in their townsquare restaurants.
-America also has the benefit of having a fuck load of nature, so there's a good chance you will find a dozen nearby nature parks going through rivers or mountains.
+America also has the benefit of having a frick load of nature, so there's a good chance you will find a dozen nearby nature parks going through rivers or mountains.
 Texas or similar Southern states would have the most welcoming atmosphere and wouldn't care as much what your accent is like compared to the North who would sorta pick on you.

 Why are you surprised a town at the junction of two interstates and a US highway has a lot of asphalt?